feathersui/feathersui-starling/documentation/help/markdown/text-block-text-renderer.md

 format.alpha = 0.5;
 ```

 Text alignment is not included in the `FontDescription` or the `ElementFormat`.
-Instead, we can set the [`textAlign`](../api-reference/feathers/controls/text/TextBlockTextRenderer.html#textAlign) property:
+Instead, we can set the [`textAlign`](../api-reference/feathers/controls/text/TextBlockTextRenderer.html#textAlign) property directly on the text renderer:

 ``` code
 textRenderer.textAlign = TextBlockTextRenderer.TEXT_ALIGN_CENTER;